tangentyh/notes-of-tan/docs/backend/redis-notes.md

      // ...
    } client;
    ```
-   - query buffer or reply buffer overflow — the client will be closed
+   - query buffer (hard non-configurable limit) or reply buffer overflow — the client will be closed
      - hard limit — close immediately
      - soft limit — close after the time since `time_t obuf_soft_limit_reached_time` beyond configured, `client-output-buffer-limit` in configurations
    - `querybuf` related fields
-     ```cpp
+     ```c
      size_t qb_pos;          /* The position we have read in querybuf. */
      sds pending_querybuf;   /* If this client is flagged as master, this buffer represents the yet not applied portion of the